brianspiering/quotes_from_me/quotes_from_others.md

 -----

 Luke: "You need a teacher.
 I won't teach you."
 Rey: "Why?
-I've seen your daily routine; you are not busy.""
+I've seen your daily routine; you are not busy."
 — Star Wars, The Force Awakens

 "Any drill that 75% of the people cannot catch on to right away has to be eliminated, no matter how good it is."